-♦ Safety stop function operation
+Safety stop function operation

-Input power Internal safety circuit • erminal ,2 Output terminal Output signal 8,9,10 Inverter running status Operation pa anel indication status S1 S2 So (SO) SAFE E.SAF6 SA 7 OFF OFF OFF Output shutoff (Safe state) Not displayed Not displayed Normal ON ON ON3 OFF Drive enabled Not displayed Not displayed · Normal ON OFF OFF4 OFF4 Output shutoff (Safe state) Displayed Displayed · Normal OFF ON OFF4 OFF4 Output shutoff (Safe state) Displayed Displayed ON Normal OFF OFF ON3 ON3 Output shutoff (Safe state) Not displayed Displayed ON Fault ON ON OFF OFF Output shutoff (Safe state) Displayed Not displayed5 · Fault ON OFF OFF OFF Output shutoff (Safe state) Displayed Displayed , Fault OFF ON OFF OFF Output shutoff (Safe state) Displayed Displayed Fault OFF OFF OFF OFF Output shutoff (Safe state) Displayed Displayed
+Input power Internal safety circuit Input terminal Output terminal Output signal 8,9,10 Inverter running status Operation panel indication status S1 S2 So (SO) SAFE E.SAF6 SA 7 OFF OFF OFF Output shutoff (Safe state) Not displayed Not displayed Normal ON ON ON3 OFF Drive enabled Not displayed Not displayed Normal ON OFF OFF4 OFF4 Output shutoff (Safe state) Displayed Displayed Normal OFF ON OFF4 OFF4 Output shutoff (Safe state) Displayed Displayed ON Normal OFF OFF ON3 ON3 Output shutoff (Safe state) Not displayed Displayed ON Fault ON ON OFF OFF Output shutoff (Safe state) Displayed Not displayed5 Fault ON OFF OFF OFF Output shutoff (Safe state) Displayed Displayed Fault OFF ON OFF OFF Output shutoff (Safe state) Displayed Displayed Fault OFF OFF OFF OFF Output shutoff (Safe state) Displayed Displayed

 - ON: The transistor is conducted.
 OFF: The transistor is not conducted. - When not using the safety stop function, short across terminals S1 and PC, S2 and PC, and SIC and SD to use the inverter.
 (In the initial status, terminals S1 and PC, S2 and PC, and SIC and SD are respectively shorted with shorting wires.)
-If any of the faults shown in the following table occurs, terminal So (SO) and the SAFE signal turn OFF.
+If any of the faults shown in the following table occurs, terminal So (SO) and the SAFE signal turns OFF.

-• ,
+• •

-Error definition Operation panel indication
+Fault type Operation panel indication

 Option fault E.OPT

 Communication option fault E.OP1

 Parameter storage device fault (control circuit board) E.PE

 Retry count excess E.RET

 Parameter storage device fault (main circuit board) E.PE2

 Internal storage device fault E.PE6

-Error definition Operation panel indication
+Fault type Operation panel indication

 Operation panel power supply short circuit E.CTE

 24 VDC power fault E.P24

 Safety circuit fault E.SAF

 Overspeed occurrence E.OS

 CPU fault E.CPU

-Gi O ladit E.5 to E.7
+Or O lault E.5 to E.7

 Internal circuit fault E.13

-- When the internal safety circuit is operated normally (no fault occurs), terminal So (SO) and the SAFE signal remain ON until "E.SAF" is displayed.
-Terminal So (SO) and the SAFE signal turn OFF when "E.SAF" is displayed. - SA is displayed when terminals S1 and S2 are identified as OFF due to the internal safety circuit failure. - If another fault occurs at the same time as E.SAF, the other fault can be displayed.
-If another warning occurs at the same time as SA, the other warning can be displayed. - The ON/OFF state of the output signal is the one for the positive logic.
-The SAFE signal, refer to the following table and use any of Pr.190 to Pr.196 (output terminal function selection) to assign the function to the output terminal.
+- When the internal safety circuit is operated normally (no faults occurs), terminal So (SO) and the SAFE signal remain ON until "E.SAF" is displayed.
+Terminal So (SO) and the SAFE signal turn OFF when "E.SAF" is displayed. - SA is displayed when terminals S1 and S2 are identified as OFF due to the internal safety circuit failure.
+If another fault occurs at the same time as E.SAF, the other fault can be displayed. - If another warning occurs at the same time as SA, the other warning can be displayed. - The ON/OFF state of the output signal is the one for the positive logic.
+The ON and OFF are reversed for the negative logic. - For the SAFE signal, refer to the following table and use any of Pr.190 to Pr.196 (output terminal function selection) to assign the function to the output terminal.

-Output Pr.190 to Pr.196 setting Positive logic Negative logic
+Output Pr.190 to Pr.196 setting

-signal
+signal Positive logic Negative logic

 SAFE 80 180

-- \10 The use of SAFE signal has not been certified for compliance with safety standards. - For more details, refer to the Safety stop function instruction manual.
+- 10 The use of SAFE signal has not been certified for compliance with safety standards. - For more details, refer to the Safety stop function instruction manual.
 (A PDF copy can be found in the enclosed CD-ROM.
-For how to use this CD-ROM, refer to page 139.)
+For how to use this CD-ROM, refer to page 137.)

-2.7 Operation panel (FR-DU08-01)
+2.7 Operation panel (FR-LU08-01)